Genivia/ugrep/README.md

 Searching encrypted zip archives is not supported (perhaps in future releases, depending on requests for enhancements).

+Searching 7zip archives takes a lot more RAM and more time compared to other methods.
+The 7zip LZMA SDK implementation does not support streaming, requiring a physical seekable 7z file.
+This means that 7z files cannot be searched when nested within archives.
+Best is to avoid 7zip.
+Support for 7zip can be disabled with `./build.sh --disable-7zip` to build ugrep.

 Option `-z` uses threads for task parallelism to speed up searching larger files by running the decompressor concurrently with a search of the decompressed stream.

-To list all non-empty files stored in a `package.zip` archive, including the contents of all cpio, pax, tar and zip files that are stored in it:
+To list all non-empty files stored in a `package.zip` archive, including the contents of all cpio, pax, tar, zip and 7z files that are stored in it:

     ug --zmax=2 -z -l '' package.zip